psychknight/retail-sales-insights-pipeline/README.md

 - [ ] Data ingested with ADF
 - [ ] Transformations complete in Databricks
 - [ ] Power BI dashboard ready

+## 🔐 Networking: Private Endpoint Demo

+This project uses a Private Endpoint for secure connectivity between Azure services and Blob Storage.
+The endpoint ensures that no traffic goes over the public internet, simulating an enterprise-grade deployment architecture.

+- VNet: `RetailSalesVNet`
+- Subnet: `data-subnet`
+- Resource: Azure Blob Storage